 - As soon as you start to feel full, stop eating.
 The feeling of fullness you get after a gastric bypass operation may be different from the feeling you had before.
 A full stomach may give you a heavy or tight feeling in your chest.

-- Drink enough water or fluids every day.
-You should drink 1.5 litres in 100 to 200ml glassfuls between meals but don’t drink when you’re eating a meal, and don’t drink fizzy drinks.
+- Make sure you drink enough water or fluids every day.
+You should drink 1.5 litres of fluid over the day (up to 200ml at one time).
+Drink between meals rather than when you’re eating, and don’t drink fizzy drinks.

 After the first four weeks, you can gradually start eating foods that are lumpier, but make sure you chew them well.

 Don’t eat foods that contain a lot of sugar.
-This can cause dumping, which can make you feel sick and faint.
+This can cause dumping, which can make you feel sick and cause other unpleasant symptoms.

-It can take up to six months after your operation for you to learn which foods you can eat and to feel confident and comfortable eating.
+It can take months after your operation for you to learn which foods you can eat, and to feel confident and comfortable eating.
 There may be days when you feel sick after food and other days when you don’t.

 Talk to your surgeon or dietitian for more information about the foods you can eat after your gastric bypass operation.

 Losing a lot of weight can cause your skin to become loose.
-This means that you may be left with folds of excess skin after your weight loss.
-Cosmetic surgery can help to reshape the parts of your body where you have extra skin.
+This means that you may be left with folds of excess skin.
+Cosmetic surgery can help reshape the parts of your body where you have extra skin.